textElement

 When writing in right-to-left scripts like Arabic or Hebrew, you should

-runs of text are automatically layouted in the correct direction,
+of text are automatically layouted in the correct direction, setting the

-setting the dominant direction gives the bidirectional reordering
+dominant direction gives the bidirectional reordering algorithm the

-algorithm the necessary information to correctly place punctuation and
+necessary information to correctly place punctuation and inline objects.

-inline objects.
-Furthermore, setting the direction affects the alignment
+Furthermore, setting the direction affects the alignment values start

-output, please do get in touch with us through the
+output, please get in touch with us through the

 #set text(dir: rtl)